mikeroyal/Self-Hosting-Guide/README.md

 [OTF](https://github.com/leg100/otf) is an open source alternative to Terraform Enterprise.
 Includes SSO, team management, agents, and as many applies as you can throw hardware at.

+[Ansible Semaphore](https://github.com/ansible-semaphore/semaphore) is a modern UI for Ansible.
+It lets you easily run Ansible playbooks, get notifications about fails, control access to deployment system.

 [APITable](https://apitable.com/) is an API-oriented low-code platform for building collaborative apps and better than all other Airtable open-source alternatives.

+[Chisel Kubernetes Operator](https://github.com/FyraLabs/chisel-operator/) is a Kubernetes operator for Chisel.
+It allows you to use Chisel as a LoadBalancer provider for your Kubernetes cluster, similar to [inlets-operator](https://github.com/inlets/inlets-operator).

 [IT-Tools](https://it-tools.tech/) is a collection of handy online tools for developers, with great UX.